 In-Depth Splash Cymbal Mount Reviews

-If you’ve ever played a DW drum set or used any of the brand’s hardware before, you’ll probably be aware of their exceptional quality and attention to detail.
+If you’ve ever played a DW drum set or used any of the brand’s hardware before, you’ll be aware of their exceptional quality and attention to detail.
 This splash cymbal mount is another reminder of the brilliance of this brand.

-- Easy to attach to most cymbal stands
+- Easy to attach to most cymbal stands and stays firmly in place

 - Allows you to find the perfect angle for your splash cymbal